Representations manual#

 n x 2 numpy array

-X (list of n x 2 numpy array) – input persistence diagrams.
+X¶ (list of n x 2 or n x 1 numpy arrays) – input persistence diagrams.

 transformed persistence diagrams.